 Call your doctor or seek emergency medical help if you have severe pain in your lower stomach or side.
 This could be a sign of a tubal pregnancy (a pregnancy that implants in the fallopian tube instead of the uterus).
 A tubal pregnancy is a medical emergency.

 Common side effects of Opcicon One-Step may include:

 changes in your menstrual periods.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Opcicon One-Step?

 Certain other medications can make Opcicon One-Step less effective, which may result in pregnancy.
-Do not take levonorgestrel without telling your doctor or pharmacist that you are using any of the following medications:
+Ask a doctor or pharmacist if Opcicon One-Step is safe to use if you are using any of the following medications:

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.